Finnish numerals: Sets

 Numerals also have plural forms, which usually refer to things naturally occurring in pairs or other similarly well-defined sets, such as body parts and clothing items.
 Also names of celebrations are usually in the plural.
 The plural forms are inflected in cases in the same way as the corresponding nouns.
 For instance:

+Etymology

 Numbers from one to seven are apparently original in etymology.
 The words kahdeksan "eight" and yhdeksän "nine" have no confirmed etymology.
 The old theory is that they are compounds: *kaks-teksa "10–2", or "eight" and *yks-teksa "10–1", or "nine", where the reconstructed word *teksa is similar to the Indo-European words for "ten" (*dek´m), but this is phonologically not plausible.
 Alternatively, they could be *kakt-e-ksä and ykt-e-ksä "itself, without two" and "without one", where -eksa is a form of ei "no" inflected with the Karelian reflexive conjugation ("itself, without two").